PSLmodels/OG-Core/docs/book/content/theory/intro.md

 We will update this document as more detail is added to the model.
 We are currently working on adding stochastic income, aggregate shocks, multiple industries, and a large open economy multi-country version of the model.
 There is much to do and, as any self-respecting open source project should, we welcome outside contributions.

-[^dynscore_note]: For a summary of the House rule adopted in 2015 that requires dynamic scoring of significant tax legislation see [this Politico article](http://thehill.com/blogs/floor-action/house/228684-house-adopts-dynamic-scoring-rule).
+[^dynscore_note]: For a summary of the House rule adopted in 2015 that requires dynamic scoring of significant tax legislation in the United States see [this Politico article](http://thehill.com/blogs/floor-action/house/228684-house-adopts-dynamic-scoring-rule).